HridayK97/chat-messenger/README.md

 # chat-messenger
 A desktop messenger application in JAVA using sockets.
+Includes features for creating secure group chats and direct messages.